RedBloodCell1/Ultimate-Web-Development-Training/Section 9 Flexbox/README.md

 6. vh is viewport height
 7. BRUH JUST LOOK AT THIS LINK MAN **https://css-tricks.com/snippets/css/a-guide-to-flexbox/**
 8. **align-content** (Parent) = If we use wrap the we use this thing right here

+## Flex Sizing:

+1. Holy there is so much to write, damn do i wanna write em all, I guess i will
+2. **flex-grow / flex-shrink** = it can grow (Default 0) or shrink (Default 1).
+Grow is trying to take as much width as possible (affected by max-width and min-width)
+3. flex-basis default is auto
+4. We can just write **flex**: 1 1 0 (Grow, shrink, basis) or simply just flex: 1